What is concierge medicine?

-Patients who opt for concierge service pay a reasonable monthly subscription fee to get personalized attention.
+Patients who opt for concierge service pay a reasonable monthly fee to get personalized attention.
 This fee allows the doctor to accept fewer patients and be more available.

 Concierge services include:

-- Call the doctor directly on his cell phone, 24 hours a day
+- Call or text the doctor directly on his cell phone, 24 hours a day, 7 days a week

-- House calls
+- House calls to home/office/hotel

-- Prioritized appointments for Concierge Members
+- Prioritized appointments for concierge members

 - Direct communication with your doctor (eliminating interaction with front staff)

 - No copays, no insurance hassles, transparent pricing

 - In-office diagnostics and treatments: EKG, nebulizer, fingerstick glucose, etc